 Cybersecurity attacks are increasing in volume and effectiveness against military organizations, federal, state and local governments.
-Traditional network defenses have focused on preventing intrusions, however with the need for broad services and ease of access to information, it is no longer possible to reliably secure what is now viewed as a perimeter-less border.
+Traditional network defenses have focused on preventing intrusions, but attackers continue to evade them.

 Threat deception technology provides government entities the foundation for an active defense that provides early and accurate detection of in-network threats and the ability to respond to them quickly and decisively.
 Recognizing the importance of deploying deception to protect critical information, the National Institute of Standards and Technology has included it in drafts of SP 800-160 and 800-171b.

 The 3rd largest threat to government agencies with 71% having experienced a breach.

 60% of surveyed companies using ICS or SCADA reported experiencing a breach in 2017-2018.

 191 million records compromised at independent government civilian workforce agency.

 Comply with regulatory mandates, directives and policy standards.

 Early detection of in-network human and automated attackers seeking to establish establish “backdoors” and breach networks.

 Accurate detection of threats targeting business networks, operational infrastructures, industrial control systems and secure cities.